zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

       -- keywords: erase an instruction, remove duplicatied instruction, eraseFromParent, replaceAllUsesWith

-**Experiment 8**: By using SCEV, Successfully obtain the range of the targe value for latter bitwidth optimization
+**Experiment 8**: By using SCEV, Successfully obtain the range of the targe value and then implement bitwidth optimization (IR insertion/operand replacement/IR removal/reduncdant instruction check T_T....)
+(Passed implemented in previous experimented are analysis passes.)

-      -- keywords: SCEV, value range, bitwidth optimization
+      -- keywords: SCEV, value range, bitwidth optimization, Usage of IR Builder, change type/width of value

 **Experiment 9**: Build a GEP operation transformation pass for HLS  (Passed implemented in previous experimented are analysis passes.)